intel/oim/README.md

 version must be v2.10.0 or higher because vhost-scsi is required ([SPDK Prerequisites](http://www.spdk.io/doc/vhost.html#vhost_prereqs)).

-For networking, the `tunctl` from the `uml-utilities` package must be installed.
+For networking, the `ip` tool from the `iproute2` package must be installed.
 The following command must be run once after booting the host machine and before starting the virtual machine:

-    sudo test/runqemu-ifup $(id -u) $(id -g)
+    test/runqemu-ifup 4

-This configures a tap device for use by the current user, then prints the name (usually `tap0`).
+This configures four tap devices for use by the current user.
 At the moment, the test setup is hard-coded to use:

-- `tap0`
+- `oimtap0/1/2/3`
-- 192.168.7.1 for the build host
+- 192.168.7.1/3/5/7 for the build host side of the tap interfaces
-- 192.168.7.2 for the virtual machine
+- 192.168.7.2/4/6/8 for the virtual machines
 - 8.8.8.8 as DNS server for the virtual machine

 To undo the configuration changes made by `test/runqemu-ifup` when the tap device is no longer needed, run:

-    sudo test/runqemu-ifdown tap0
+    test/runqemu-ifdown

 KVM must be enabled and the user must be allowed to use it.
 Usually this is done by adding the user to the `kvm` group.
 The